Differences Between a Deposit and Withdrawal

 How a Deposit Works

 A deposit involves adding cash or check(s) to your bank account.
-You can do this in person at a bricks-and-mortar branch of your bank, at ATMs in your bank’s network or, for checks, by using a bank’s mobile app.
+You can do this in person at a bricks-and-mortar branch of your bank, at an ATM in your bank’s network or, in the case of checks, by using a bank’s mobile app.

-You can also receive a deposit by electronic transfer from one bank account to another account (whether yours or someone else’s).
-For example, if you are paid by direct deposit, that moves money from your employer directly into your account.
-Or perhaps you receive a government benefit this way.
-In addition, you might receive funds via a P2P service, like PayPal or Venmo, and could then move the money into your checking or savings account.
+You can also receive a deposit by electronic transfer from one bank account to another account.
+For example, if you are paid by direct deposit, the money moves from your employer directly into your account.
+Or you could receive a government benefit such as Social Security this way.
+In addition, you might receive funds from someone else, like a friend, via a mobile payment service like Venmo, and you could then move the money into your checking or savings account.

-Worth noting: Both bricks-and-mortar and online banks offer many different kinds of deposit accounts.
-You could consider a high-interest checking or savings account at a traditional or online bank, or, if you don’t need to access the money every day, you may want to look into a money market account or a certificate of deposit (CD).
+Both bricks-and-mortar and online banks typically offer different kinds of deposit accounts.
+You could consider a high-yield checking or savings account at a traditional or online bank, or, if you don’t need to access the money often, you may want to look into a money market account or a certificate of deposit (CD).

 Types of Deposits